tinode/chat/docs/API.md

   topic: "grpnG99YhENiQU", // Topic which received the message.
   xfrom: "usr2il9suCbuko", // ID of the user who sent the message.
   ts: "2019-01-06T18:07:30.038Z", // message timestamp in RFC3339 format.
-  seq: "1234", // sequential ID of the message (integer value sent as text).
+  seq_id: "1234", // sequential ID of the message (integer value sent as text).
   mime: "text/x-drafty", // message MIME-Type.
   content: "Lorem ipsum dolor sit amet, consectetur adipisci", // The first 80 characters of the message content as plain text.
 }